Mico27/gbs-TallTextPlugin/README.md

 | WRAM | +211 bytes |
 | ROM | +2,128 bytes (DMG) / +2,309 bytes (CGB) |

-- **WRAM:** 211 bytes — the tile-pair LRU cache arrays (3 × 64 = 192 bytes) plus renderer/engine-field state in `tall_text.c`.
-Scales with the `TTX_CACHE_MAX` engine field at 3 bytes per entry (default 64 entries; e.g. 32 entries saves 96 bytes).
+- **WRAM:** 211 bytes — the tile-pair cache arrays (3 × 64 = 192 bytes) plus renderer and engine-field state.
+Scales with the **Character cache capacity** engine setting at 3 bytes per entry (default 64 entries; e.g. 32 entries saves 96 bytes).
-- **ROM:** the figure above is the renderer code only — the tall font asset you add to the project compiles its own data on top (~2 KB for the 96-char DW3 font after tile dedup).
+- **ROM:** the figure above is the renderer code only — the tall font asset you add to the project compiles its own data on top (~2 KB for the 96-character DW3 font after tile deduplication).
 - **Engine WRAM headroom:** the stock GB Studio 4.3.0 engine leaves about **854 bytes** of WRAM free (usable engine WRAM is 7,776 bytes at 0xC0A0–0xDF00; the stock engine uses 6,922 bytes).
 With this plugin installed roughly **643 bytes** remain.
 This figure does not depend on how many global variables your project defines: the script memory array has a fixed size of VM_HEAP_SIZE + (VM_MAX_CONTEXTS × VM_CONTEXT_STACK_SIZE) words — 768 + 16 × 64 = 1,792 words (3,584 bytes) with stock engine settings.
 - **SRAM:** not used.